Best Acne Scar Removal Methods

 Patients interested in treating unwanted pigmentation and correcting an uneven skin tone can benefit from pairing their microneedling treatment with a topical depigmenting serum.
 The depigmenting serum used in the private dermatology office of Dr. Michele Green is a unique blend of powerful yet gentle skin-brightening agents that work against melanocyte activity in the skin.
 The result is an even-toned complexion with an observable reduction in hyperpigmentation.
 Most patients require 4-6 depigmentation microneedling sessions to achieve optimal results.
 The daily application of a broad-spectrum sunscreen with an SPF of at least 30 is critical, especially following microneedling with depigmentation serum.

-Radiofrequency microneedling is an innovative treatment option that combines the application of radiofrequency energy with microneedling to maximize new collagen production and skin rejuvenation results.
+Radiofrequency microneedling is an innovative treatment option that combines radiofrequency energy with microneedling to maximize new collagen production and skin rejuvenation results.
 The microneedling aspect induces new collagen production in the epidermis, while the radiofrequency energy simultaneously delivers heat to the dermis to stimulate new collagen production.
 Dr. Green offers the Vivace radiofrequency microneedling treatment at her boutique dermatology office in NYC.
 Vivace has a robotic motor to deliver extremely precise, controlled pulses and gold-tipped, insulated micro-needles, which work to create a pain-free treatment.
 Most patients require several Vivace RF microneedling sessions, each spaced 4-6 weeks apart, to achieve optimal results.

 Chemical peels